Nonprofit Branding and Keyword Strategy for Your Website

 Using some of the above information, let’s assume that your nonprofit organization provides free legal services to homeless women and families in Los Angeles.

 So, if you were to search “homeless services” (and you were online in the greater Los Angeles area when doing so) there would be about 151 million results (pages that would somehow relate to those keywords).
-But for actual people Googling homeless services, that would result in a search volume of about 150,000 searches per month.* That is an impressive amount of searches per month, but most of those search inquiries would have little to do with your organization’s core services and brand.
+That is an impressive amount of searches per month, but most of those search inquiries would have little to do with your organization’s core services and brand.
 (The net casted was too wide of a search.)

-However, if you were to search “legal services for homeless”, you would see 70 million results, but with 0 per month search volume for that keyword phrase.
-So even though it’s a very intuitive keyword phrase, one that reflects your brand, it unfortunately isn’t being Googled: people are not entering that specific keyword phrase.
+However, if you were to search “legal services for homeless”, you would see 70 million results, but with zero per month search volume for that keyword phrase*.
+So even though it’s a very intuitive keyword phrase, one that reflects your brand, it, unfortunately, isn’t being Googled: people are not entering that specific keyword phrase.

 However, with your Keywords Everywhere tool, you will see some recommended keyword phrases that are showing a monthly volume that may directly relate to your services and brand.
 Such as: